jvalkeal/spring-security-pat/README.md

 ```

 This default configuration gets you past the configuration phase but it may
 be useless unless you have added your own `PatAuthorizationService`.
-In an
+In the
-absense of a `PatAuthorizationService` a default instance of a `InMemoryPatAuthorizationService`
+absence of a `PatAuthorizationService`, a default instance of `InMemoryPatAuthorizationService`
 will be created which will be empty.
 Thus it will be useless unless you
-postprocess that service and add you own users.
+postprocess that service and add your own users.

 #### With `spring-authorization-server`

-If you have a `spring-authorization-server` suppoting Pat Introspection you enable support to delegate introspection into it.
+If you have a `spring-authorization-server` supporting Pat Introspection, you enable support to delegate introspection to it.

 Enable PAT integration with the default configuration.